libdriver/ads1115/CONTRIBUTING.md

 ### Documentation

 1. All drivers need to be annotated and generate the doxygen documentation.
-2. Each project needs to write detailed documentation, including but not limited to: pin connection, project compilation method and command line instructions, etc.
+2. Each project needs to write detailed documentation, including but not limited to: pin connection, project compilation method, command line instructions, etc.